antoinedespres/Software-Testing-Q-team/README.md

 # Test plan for Q Team

 ## Overview of the site
-This test plan is about
+This test plan is about defining the scope, the objectives and the test strategy of the [Q team's HR Database](https://q.hr.dmerej.info/).

 ## Scope of testing
 - Manual testing